act-rules/act-rules.github.io/_rules/document-has-main-landmark-b40fd1.md

 ## Expectations

-Within the test target, there is at least one element for which all the following are true:
+Within each test target, there is at least one element for which all the following are true:

 - the element has [semantic role][] of `main`; and
 - the element is [included in the accessibility tree][].